mapstruct/mapstruct/readme.md

 		Car carDtoToCar(CarDto carDto);
 	}

-# Using Maple
+# Using MapStruct

-Maple is a Java annotation processor based on [JSR 269](jcp.org/en/jsr/detail?id=269) and as such can be used within command line builds (javac, Ant, Maven etc.) as well as from within your IDE.
+MapStruct is a Java annotation processor based on [JSR 269](jcp.org/en/jsr/detail?id=269) and as such can be used within command line builds (javac, Ant, Maven etc.) as well as from within your IDE.

 Detailed instructions on the usage will be added soon, in between the [set up](http://docs.jboss.org/hibernate/stable/jpamodelgen/reference/en-US/html/chapter-usage.html) of the Hibernate JPA meta model generator can be used as general guideline for setting up an annotation processor.

-In order to use Maple, you have to check out its sources as it is currently not available in any public Maven repository.
+In order to use MapStruct, you have to check out its sources as it is currently not available in any public Maven repository.

 # What's next

-Maple is just in its very beginnings.
+MapStruct is just in its very beginnings.
 There are several ideas for further features, including but not limited to:

 * Allow to generate mappers for several existing mapping frameworks (currently only Dozer is supported).
 * Generate "native" mappers, that is without any reflection, but by direcly invoking getters and setters within the generated mapper.
 This should deliver very efficient mapper implementations
-* Provide a way to access the underlying mapper in order to make use of advanced features not provided by the Maple API (similar to the `unwrap()` method of JPA etc.)
+* Provide a way to access the underlying mapper in order to make use of advanced features not provided by the MapStruct API (similar to the `unwrap()` method of JPA etc.)
 * Provide a way to add custom mapping code in a very simple way

 Example: